Systemic Risk Indicator

 The method of computing the SRI involves calculating two measures of insolvency risk, one for individual banking institutions (average distance–to–default) and the other for the banking system as a whole (portfolio distance–to–default), and then comparing the difference, or spread, between the two.
 The average distance–to–default (ADD) is constructed by first calculating the distance–to–default for each bank in the sample using data on its equity, liabilities, and options prices on its stock, which is then averaged across banks using the portfolio weights provided by State Street Global Advisors.
 The portfolio distance–to–default (PDD) is calculated using options on the KBE ETF (State Street Global Advisors’ SPDR S&P Bank ETF).

-To gauge the level of systemic risk in the banking system, the average distance–to–default, the portfolio distance–to–default, and the spread between the two should be interpreted jointly.
-The average distance–to–default (ADD), reflects the market’s perception of the average risk of insolvency among major US banks.
+To gauge the level of systemic risk in the banking system, the average distance-to-default, the portfolio distance-to-default, and the spread between the two should be interpreted jointly.
+The average distance-to-default (ADD) reflects the market’s perception of the average risk of insolvency among a sample of approximately 100 US banks.
 It is calculated using options on the equity of individual banks in our sample and then averaging the perceived insolvency risk of these individual banks.
-The portfolio distance–to–default (PDD), reflects the market’s perception of the systematic insolvency risk of the banking system as a whole.
-It is calculated using options on an exchange–traded fund that reflects the banking system as a whole: State Street Global Advisors’ SPDR S&P Bank ETF, commonly referred to as “KBE,” its ticker symbol.
+The portfolio distance-to-default (PDD) is a similar measure that is based on options on a weighted portfolio of the same banks.
+It is calculated using options on an exchange-traded fund (ETF) that reflects the banking system in the aggregate: State Street Global Advisors’ SPDR S&P Bank ETF, commonly referred to as “KBE,” its ticker symbol.

-Falling ADD indicates the market’s perception of rising average insolvency risk in the banking sector.
-Falling PDD indicates the market’s perception of rising insolvency risk in the banking system as a whole.
-Fragility in the banking system is indicated when falling PDD converges toward ADD (the narrowing of the spread), even when both PDD and ADD are well in the positive territory.
+Falling ADD or falling PDD indicates the market’s perception of rising average insolvency risk in the banking sector.
+Fragility in the banking system is indicated when falling PDD converges toward ADD (the narrowing of the spread), even when both PDD and ADD are well in positive territory.